denten-books/plain-text/2-device.md

 the book as a piece of telecommunication technology.
 Writing converts mental states into arbitrary external representations, inscribed into a medium.
 Such inscriptions persist, through time, beyond their biological origin.
-They are then conveyed remotely and through ingestion transformed back into mental states.
+They are then conveyed remotely and through ingestion, commonly called "reading," an action capable of transforming the inscription back into a mental state.
 The thing becomes a thought, and the other way around.
 The intellectual history of the Turing machine leads us to a series of thought experiments about the nature of such transformations.
 The question of technique continues to haunt modern poetics.
 In the process of reading the book escapes the interpreter's grasp as a thing, presenting itself only as an idea.
 In asking "How is it made?" we arrest the advance of symbolism, in an attempt to find the thing behind the process of signification.
 This process ultimately ends at the medium, which today has the added property of being simulated.
-The paper page contained no internal states to speak of.
+The paper page contains no internal states to speak of.
 Signification therefore proceeds from the surface inscription towards the reader.
 Reading, as Moreno reminds us, is already an invasive procedure.
 Absent human contact, we take on the mental states of others through vehicle that convey a remote kind of agency, displaced in time and space.
 It shall be held in view all the more because the electronic book, unlike paper, does contain internal states of its own which further interject in the process of signification, transmission, and translation.
-How is it made, becomes the question not only for poetics for the politics of reading.
-We are in search of a rule book that governs the transference of meaning between at least three discrete systems: one inorganic, the book, one symbolic, text, and one biological, body.
+How is it made, becomes the question not only for poetics but also for the politics of reading.

+The question of technique ultimately seeks to expose the rules of symbolic transference between at least three discrete systems: one inorganic, the book, one symbolic, text, and one biological, body.
 There is of course a way in which the three are one: we are all in a sense cyborgs, in an assemblage of organs, instruments, and inscriptions.
-But in another sense, poetics asks us to reflect on the constructed nature of the coupling: the point of contact being governed by rules engagement, protocols, and translation tables.
-These constructed entities nevertheless grow and proliferate in a seemingly organic, ad-hoc manner escaping our attempts at rationalization.
+But in another sense, poetics asks us to reflect on the constructed nature of the coupling: the point of contact being governed by rules of engagement, protocols, and translation tables.
+These constructed entities grow and proliferate in a seemingly organic, ad-hoc manner escaping our attempts at rationalization.
 They comprise a part of our received technological a priori.
-That does not however mean that they should be naturalized or treated with a reverence afforded to endangered species.
-To decouple ourselves from a book, if only momentarily, to reject the graft, to discard it, or to let it whither, must remain an option.
+This does not mean that they should be naturalized or treated with a reverence afforded to nature or to endangered species.
+To decouple ourselves from a book, if only momentarily, to reject the graft, and to discard it or to let it whither, must remain an option.
+If poetics lay the grounds for interpretation, we must acknowledge that today, these grounds lie past the surface of the page.
+Where literary techniques are concerned with the transformation between ink and idea, computational techniques extend the process from pixel to transistor.
+These are embedded

-If poetics lay the grounds for interpretation, we must acknowledge that today, these grounds involve forms and structures that derive their meaning from computation.
-These are embedded constructions: they are within and require explication.
+constructions: they are within and require explication.
 Techniques of the body and literary techniques, intertwine in the process of conventional reading.
-But in computational reading, they are coupled ever tighter, nearer than the hand's reach.
+When reading electronically, they are coupled ever tighter, nearer than the hand's reach.
+The Turing machine is an embedded device.
+Its surfaces span biological and artificial assemblies.

 Under these conditions, it becomes increasingly more difficult to "hold away" and to "grasp the object" apart from the subject.
 Some may celebrate this moment as a triumph over Cartesian dualism, the deserved decline of humanism, or the ascendency of a world oriented towards objects.
 These considerations risk losing sight of the political reality that the loss of poetics entails.
 As I write these words, a North American woman "wearing" an implanted pacemaker is fighting for her right to access its software, in her words "to know what code is running inside my body" [@mcgowan_i_2016].
-In Pakistan, the American National Security agency-sponsored Skynet program places people on the US-sanctioned "disposition matrix" or "kill list" based on predictive analytics: social network analysis, cellular machine learning, patterns of travel and telephone use [@mcneal_targeted_2014; @weber_keep_2016].
+In Pakistan, the American National Security agency-sponsored Skynet program places people on the US-sanctioned "disposition matrix" or "kill list" based on predictive
+analytics: social network analysis, cellular machine learning, patterns of travel and telephone use [@mcneal_targeted_2014; @weber_keep_2016].
 Automated tools with names like SMARTTRACKER, SMARTCHART, and Cloud Travel Analytic "select" people for "target strikes" by unmanned areal vehicles.
 Willingly, or not, we are engaged in the political struggle for the control and the deployment of these codified resources.
 The heart and the sky are sites on which the right to inscription are increasingly contested.
 They require a capacity to meet the machine and a poetics capable of new emendations.

 [^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).
 See also